Home » Chicken & Poultry » Baked Chicken Legs and Rice

 This chicken and rice keeps and reheats exceptionally well, so it’s terrific for meal prep or lunch planning purposes.
 Leftovers always disappear!

-• Store individual portions or a larger amount tightly-covered in the refrigerator for 3-4 days, then reheat on 50% power in the microwave until warmed through.
+• To Store: Keep leftovers tightly-covered in the refrigerator.
+They last at least 3-4 days.
+Reheat as needed on 50% power in the microwave until warmed through.

 More Easy Chicken Recipes